aasimohyeah/100-days-of-ML-code/Log.md

 ## 1 August 2018

 **Task done: Started 'Learn Pandas' course from codecademy.**
-**Remarks: Topics learnt- Introduction of pandas,learnt about DataFrame,creating a DataFrame,row and column operations on DataFrame,inspecting a dataframe.**
+**Remarks: Topics learnt- Introduction of pandas, learnt about DataFrame, creating a DataFrame, operations on row and column in DataFrame, inspecting a dataframe, isin command, .**

+# Day 4
+## 2 August 2018

+**Task done: